WiIdNeo/GW2-Raid-Statistics/README.md

 - Class-Usage Graphs resize
 - Add new html for player specific data
 - Win-Lost Ratio does not display the first time you enter filter
-- Might is telegraphed as Percentage, but actually it means stacks -> Rework Might telegrphing
+- Might is telegraphed as Percentage, but actually it means stacks -> Rework Might telegrphing, Same for stacking Conditions
 - Add Images to all Buffs and debuffs
 -